What are kidneys, and what are their functions?

 Life expectancy with kidney failure

 There’s no cut and dry rule to predict the life expectancy of a person with kidney failure.
 It is different in each case.
-However, in most cases, people live up to five to ten years with dialysis followed regularly.
+However, in most cases, people live up to five to ten years with dialysis if followed regularly.

 Factors like your age and overall health, severity, and causes of kidney failure may also play an essential role in determining life expectancy.